prebid/prebid.github.io/prebid-server/developers/add-a-module.md

 There are a number of things modules are not allowed to do without disclosing prominently on their documentation.
 Please review the [Module Rules](/dev-docs/module-rules.html) page.
-Here are some examples:
+Here are some highlights:

 - a module can't add pixels to the creative without disclosure
 - every module must obey privacy regulations: GDPR, CCPA, COPPA